starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 ---
 layout: post
 comments: true
-title: "Using the acs-engine to deploy K8s in Azure - In Progress."
+title: "Getting started with the ACS Engine to deploy Kubernetes in Azure."
 date: 2018-02-08
 ---